Stevie Wonder

 Stevie Wonder's Personal Life

-The famous artist has had three marriages and nine children with five different women.
+The legendary musician has been married three times and has nine children with five different women.

-He first married at 20 to Motown label employee Syreeta Wright, who helped him release his first solo album.
-The couple lived together for two years before divorcing, remaining on friendly terms.
+At 20, he married Motown employee Syreeta Wright, who helped him launch his solo career.
+They were together for two years before divorcing but remained friends.

 Stevie Wonder and Syreeta Wright